DavidOgalo/Backend-Infrastructure-Toolkit/components/config-management/configuration-manager/README.md

 - Register custom validators for new config sections (see `validators` dict).
 - Integrate with your logging/monitoring stack as needed.
-- **Planned for v2:** Add new config sources (e.g., remote, secrets manager) and plugin/extension interfaces for custom sources and hooks.
+- Add new config sources using the `RemoteConfigLoader` interface (e.g., HTTP, S3, etcd, Consul).
+- Extend with plugin/extension interfaces for custom sources and hooks.

 ---